 Medicines should not be disposed of via wastewater or

 household waste.
 Ask your pharmacist how to dispose of

 medicines no longer required.
 These measures will help to

 What Xatral XL contains

-Each tablet contains 10mg alfuzosin hydrochloride in a sustained
+Each tablet contains 10mg alfuzosin hydrochloride in a

 Your tablets also contain the following inactive ingredients: